NinaKaveh/ecosphere-web-app/README.md

 ## Our team
 We are a team of three ISEP students.
 This platform is a challenge for us, allowing us to show our skills in design, development and deployment of web applications.

-Our name: The Sorcerer, in reference to the famous suite of novels by Andrzej Sapkowski.
+Our name: The Witcher, in reference to the famous suite of novels by Andrzej Sapkowski.